topicquests/sensecraft/qs-server/README.md

 In `qs-server`, run `./scripts/add_permissions.py -u <username>` This script also allows adding or removing other permissions from a given user.

+## Server side variables

+You will need to set some variables either before or after installation to define the email service.
+This depends on a mailing service to which you have access.
+Ideally, set them before by copying the `sensecraft_defaults.json.template` to `sensecraft_defaults.json` and similarly for `sensecraft_dev_defaults.json.template`.
+Then, adjust the initial smtp variables.Those correspond to [nodemailer](https://nodemailer.com/smtp/) variables in what should be an obvious way.
+You can also adjust the email content.
+If you have not done so initially, you can do it and re-run the `scripts/initial_setup.py` script.
+These variables set the database defaults; the values can also be set in the administrative UI, but the defaults remain available.

 ## Testing

 In both `qs-server` and `qs-client, run `npm test` and all your tests in the `test/` directory will be run.